 Would it help you if you could put into that person's hands a book showing that more than two score of the greatest writers of this country and England consider Eugene V. Debs as one of the greatest Americans living, if not the greatest?
 That more than a score of the best known living poets have written tributes to him in verse, comparing him with such figures as Jesus, Socrates, and Abraham Lincoln?

 This little book is published for the love of a great man.
-Ruth Le Prade edited it without royalty, and we have agreed to publish it without royaity, and surplus goes back into advertising.
+Ruth Le Prade edited it without royalty, and we have agreed to publish it without profit.
+All the surplus goes back into advertising.
 Therefore we ask you to help in circulating this book.
-Get it into your libraries; take it to your newspaper editors; send copies of it to men of affairs, who can influence public ominion in this errice not merculy for Date but for all opinion in this crisis, not merely for Debs, but for all the victims of the "White Terror."
+Get it into your libraries; take it to your newspaper editors; send copies of it to men of affairs, who can influence public opinion in this crisis, not merely for Debs, but for all the victims of the "White Terror."

 Gene was permitted to autograph 500 copies of a special edition of this book, in prison.
 These now cost \$5.00.
 Some day they will be worth \$500.00.
 Take your money out of real estate and oil, and put it into autographs!
 There are about 175 copies left.

-Send to our New York office, 3 East 14th St., or if you are in the West, send to the nearest place THE ECONOMY BOOK CO., 33 So.
-Clark St., Chicago - OR - UPTON SINCLAIR, Pasadena, Calif.
+Send to our New York office, 3 East 14th St., or if you are in the West, send to the nearest place

+THE ECONOMY BOOK CO., 33 So.
+Clark St., Chicago

+- or - UPTON SINCLAIR, Pasadena, Calif.